- While the autoRun feature is designed to save time, it can sometimes be annoying.

-Autorun feature could be annoying sometimes.
-A lot of us don’t want movie or music to play automatically when we insert CD or USB flash drive.
-So if AutoRun feature annoys you as well, we have a solution.
-In this article you’ll find out how to disable autorun feature with just a couple of tweaks in your registry.
+So, if the AutoRun feature annoys you as well, we have a solution for you.
+In this article, you’ll find out how to disable the autorun feature with just a couple of tweaks in your Registry.

-- In Search type regedit and open Registry Editor command
+- In Search type Regedit and open the Registry Editor.

 - Go to the following key: